19th-century glassmaking in the United States: Glass formula

 Two former supervisors from the New England Glass Company, James B. Barnes and John L. Hobbs, founded Barnes, Hobbs and Company in 1845.
 Their glass factory, called the South Wheeling Glass Works, was located near a coal mine on the south side of Wheeling, Virginia (later West Virginia).
 Their company was named J. H. Hobbs, Brockunier and Company from 1863 to 1881, which includes the year the company developed a new formula for glass that changed the glassware business.
 The company produced all types of glassware, but did not make window glass or bottles.
 Products ranged from ordinary items such as kerosene lamps to art glass valued by collectors.
 By 1879 the South Wheeling Glass Works was the largest glass factory in the United States.
-Three major innovations made by this company were the use of benzine in the polishing furnace, chilling molds using cold air, and a new formula for lime (soda–lime) glass.
+Three major innovations made by this company were the use of benzine in the polishing furnace, chilling molds using cold air, and the new formula for lime (soda–lime) glass.

 In 1863 William Leighton Sr and his son, William Leighton Jr, left the New England Glass Company to join J. H. Hobbs, Brockunier and Company.
 The elder Leighton became the company chemist.
 In 1864 he developed an improved formula for soda–lime glass that could be pressed and did not require lead—but produced glass with almost the same quality as crystal.
 The raw materials for this type of glass cost much less than crystal made with lead, and the soda–lime glass hardened faster.
 This made it necessary for workmen to shape the glass quicker, and encouraged innovation in shaping the glass.
 The result of these changes caused glassware to cost about one fourth of its earlier cost, and this caused retail prices for glassware to decrease.
 The lower costs led to glassware factories switching from lead crystal glass to soda–lime glass, more of the public being able to afford high–quality glassware, and more factories being built to meet demand.